cartographer-project/cartographer_ros/docs/source/configuration.rst

   If enabled, subscribes to `nav_msgs/Odometry`_ on the topic "odom".
 Odometry must be provided in this case, and the information will be included in SLAM.

-use_laser_scan
-  If enabled, the node subscribes to `sensor_msgs/LaserScan`_ on the "scan" topic.
-If 2D SLAM is used, either this or *use_multi_echo_laser_scan* must be enabled.

-use_multi_echo_laser_scan
-  If enabled, the node subscribes to  `sensor_msgs/MultiEchoLaserScan`_ on the "echoes" topic.
-If 2D SLAM is used, either this or *use_laser_scan* must be enabled.
+num_laser_scans
+  Number of laser scan topics to subscribe to.
+Subscribes to `sensor_msgs/LaserScan`_ on the "scan" topic for one laser scanner, or topics "scan_1", "scan_2", etc. for multiple laser scanners.

+num_multi_echo_laser_scans
+  Number of multi-echo laser scan topics to subscribe to.
+Subscribes to `sensor_msgs/MultiEchoLaserScan`_ on the "echoes" topic for one laser scanner, or topics "echoes_1", "echoes_2", etc. for multiple laser scanners.

+num_subdivisions_per_laser_scan
+  Number of point clouds to split each received (multi-echo) laser scan into.
+  Subdividing a scan makes it possible to unwarp scans acquired while the scanners are moving.
+There is a corresponding trajectory builder option to accumulate the subdivided scans into a point cloud that will be used for scan matching.

 num_point_clouds
-  Number of 3D lasers to subscribe to.
-Must be a positive value if and only if using 3D SLAM.
-Subscribes to `sensor_msgs/PointCloud2`_ on the "points2" topic for one laser, or topics "points2_1", "points2_2", etc for multiple lasers.
+  Number of point cloud topics to subscribe to.
+Subscribes to `sensor_msgs/PointCloud2`_ on the "points2" topic for one rangefinder, or topics "points2_1", "points2_2", etc. for multiple rangefinders.

 lookup_transform_timeout_sec
   Timeout in seconds to use for looking up transforms using `tf2`_.